hsllany/AndroidSocket/README.md

 ###Usage

-Send message to Instante Message Service(not included in this rep.), which is responsibile for communication with Server.
-When client receive the reply message, which has the same MessageId with the sending one, MessageConsumeListener will be invoked to update UI.
+Send instantMessage to Instante Message Service(not included in this rep.), which is responsibile for communication with Server.
+When client receive the reply instantMessage, which has the same MessageId with the sending one, MessageConsumeListener will be invoked to update UI.

 ```
 	Message sendMessage = new Message();